 We are going to Jordan this summer!
-When we said this sentence, our relatives were generally astonished by this choice of travel.
+When we said this sentence, our friends and familly were generally surprised by this choice of travel.

 Honestly we didn’t have this destination in our list of countries to visit.
 We left to find my sister.
 She worked in Amman, the capital, for two years in a French company.

-- What to do in Jordan : our 6 must-sees!
+- Where to travel in Jordan : our 6 must-sees!

 - Do I need a visa for Jordan?
 (Jordan Pass)